 There is an application process that you have to get approved to join.

-(guy’s wife makes pins for businesses at $4/pin and makes a few thousand per month)
+I read an example of someone who makes pins for businesses at $4/pin and makes a few thousand per month!

 You don’t necessarily have to have a teaching degree, but you do at least have to have a Bachelor’s degree to teach on VIPKid.
 The base pay is about $7-9/class, and each class is about 25 minutes.
 So you’re able to make anywhere between $14-18/hour, plus incentives.